demisto/content/Packs/PrismaCloudCompute/Playbooks/Prisma_Cloud_Compute_-_Get_Container_Events_README.md

 This is a sub-playbook of the "Prisma Cloud Compute - Audit Alert v2" playbook.
-- Get container runtime or WAAS events and set it to layout.
+- Get container runtime or WAAS events and set it in the layout.

 ## Dependencies